 Step 5: Map The Buyer's Journey

-Describe the go to market process steps your consumers take from first awareness to final purchase.
-You can ensure that you successfully lead consumers to conversion by developing customized marketing and sales tactics for each stage of the buyer's journey.
-Determine the important interactions and touchpoints that affect decisions to buy.
+By developing customized marketing and sales tactics for each stage of the buyer's journey, you can make sure to successfully lead consumers to conversion.
+Identify the important interactions and touchpoints that affect decisions to buy.

 Step 6: Pick Marketing Channels